 Course loads will vary from student to student.
 HLS students may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
 Please see Academic Requirements for more information about course requirements and how semester abroad credits are calculated.

 Nearly all courses offered at Fudan Law are in Chinese, although some courses are taught in English or bilingually.
 Although many Fudan professors and students speak English, HLS students interested in spending a semester at Fudan are expected to have a level of Chinese fluency that will enable them to perform well in class and on exams.
 Prior to study abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
 Students may also find it helpful to arrive in China early for language acclimation and/or to take a language training course before law classes begin.
 Fudan generally offers a short orientation program for incoming exchange students as well as a beginner-level Chinese language course.

 The academic year at Fudan Law is divided into two semesters.
 Typically fall semester runs from September through January, and spring semester runs from March through early July.

-Students interested in the Fudan Law exchange program should follow the semester abroad application process described on the HLS semester abroad webpage.
+Students interested in the Fudan Law exchange program should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.

 The HLS International Legal Studies staff will inform approved students if there are any additional application materials to complete.